flaturtha/64-testaments/madness-of-krill/madness_v1.md

 He held up a hand and smiled.

 “Slowly, young man.
 You can indeed help me.
-It is fortuitous that you came along the road when you did and found me.”
+Perhaps it is fortuitous that you came along the road when you did and found me.”

 *Fortuitous?* I thought.
 Or maybe my imps were trying show me this man, so I would help him. *Maybe the great warrior whats-his-name had sent his minions to guide me.*